Aurian-Nogues/switchcraft_pi/README.md

 ```
 @bash /home/pi/switchcraft_pi/execute.sh
 ```
+press CTRL + X -> Y to save and close

 We need to enable execution of this script like we did with the previous file, type the following commands
 ```
 cd switchcraft_pi/